By Belinda Amankwah

 Here is another story shared in my group:

-“When it was time for me to go to college, my father paid my fees and provided me with everything I needed but when it was my brother’s turn to go to college, things got financially difficult and my brother had to work to pay his fees.
+«When it was time for me to go to college, my father paid my fees and provided me with everything I needed but when it was my brother’s turn to go to college, things got financially difficult and my brother had to work to pay his fees.
 My dad still continued to pay my fees.
-Il a dit, a man is supposed to provide for himself and a woman is to be taken care of.”
+He said, a man is supposed to provide for himself and a woman is to be taken care of.”

 I have a memory from my childhood.
 My brother and I are very close in age and we would fight over any and everything.
 Every time we fought, my mom would tell me I am too tough.
 She said women should be emotionally and physically soft and should not fight.
 So I kept on asking myself, “Why should I intentionally allow my brother to beat me when I am capable of fighting back?”
 I understood at an early age that this showed the world that I was a woman.